THE TESTIMONY OF S. FRANKLIN LOGSDON

 I got one of the fifty deluxe copies which were printed; mine was number seven, with a light blue cover.
 But it was rather big and I couldn't carry it with me, and I never really looked at it.
 I just took for granted that it was done as we started it, you know, until some of my friends across the country began to learn that I had some part in it and they started saying, "What about this; what about that?"
 Dr. David Otis Fuller in Grand Rapids [Michigan].
 I've known him for 35 years, and he would say (he would call me Frank; I'd call him Duke), "Frank, what about this?
 You had a part in it; what about this; what about that?"
 And at first I thought, now, wait a minute; let's don't go overboard; let's don't be too critical.
 You know how you justify yourself the last minute.
 But I finally got to the place where I said, "Ann, I'm in trouble; I can't refute these arguments; it's wrong; it's terribly wrong; it's frightfully wrong; and what am I going to do about it?"
 Well, I went through some real soul searching for about four months, and I sat down and wrote one of the most difficult letters of my life, I think.

 I wrote to my friend Dewey, and I said, "Dewey, I don't want to add to your problems," (he had lost his wife some three years before; I was there for the funeral; also a doctor had made a mistake in operating on a cataract and he had lost the sight of one eye and had to have an operation on the other one; he had a slight heart attack; had sugar diabetes; a man seventy- four years of age) "but I can no longer ignore these criticisms I am hearing and I can't refute them.
-The only thing I can do--and dear Brother, I haven't a thing against you and I can witness at the judgment of Christ and before men wherever I go that you were 100% sincere," (he wasn't schooled in language or anything; he was just a business man; he did it for money; he did it conscientiously; he wanted it absolutely right and he thought it was right; I guess nobody pointed out some of these things to him) "I must under God renounce every attachment to the New American Standard.
+The only thing I can do--and dear Brother, I haven't a thing against you and I can witness at the judgment of Christ and before men wherever I go that you were 100% sincere," (he wasn't schooled in language or anything; he was just a business man; he had the money; he did it conscientiously; he wanted it absolutely right and he thought it was right; I guess nobody pointed out some of these things to him) "I must under God renounce every attachment to the New American Standard.
 "I have a copy of the letter.
 I have his letter.
 I've shown it to some people.
 The Roberts saw it; Mike saw it.
 He stated that he was bowled over; he was shocked beyond words.
 He said that was putting it mildly, but he said, "I will write you in three weeks, and I still love you.
 To me you're going to be Franklin, my friend, throughout the course.
 "And he said, "I'll write you in three weeks."
 But he won't write me now.
 He was to be married.
 He sent an invitation to come to the reception.
 Standing in the courtroom, in the county court by the desk, the clerk said, "What is your full name, Sir?"
 And he said, "Franklin Dewey.."
 And that is the last word he spoke on this earth.
 So he was buried two days before he was supposed to be married, and he's with the Lord.
 And he loves the Lord.
 He knows different now.
 I tell you, dear people, somebody is going to have to stand.
 If you must stand against everyone else, stand.
 Don't get obnoxious; don't argue.
 There's no sense in arguing.
 But nevertheless, that's where the New American stands in connection with the Authorized Version.
 I just jotted down what these versions, translations, and paraphrases are doing Consider:

 One, they cause widespread confusion, because everywhere we go people say, What do you think of this; what do you think of that?
 What do young people think when they hear all of that?